Frann131/Frann131/README.md

 Además de React.js, también tengo experiencia en otras tecnologías front-end como HTML, CSS, Tailwind y JavaScript, así como en tecnologías back-end como Node.js, Express, Sequelize y PostgreSQL.

 Soy un apasionado de la tecnología y estoy constantemente buscando nuevas formas de mejorar mis habilidades y mantenerme actualizado con las últimas tendencias y tecnologías en desarrollo web.
 Siempre estoy interesado en nuevos proyectos desafiantes y emocionantes, y estoy listo para trabajar en equipo para crear soluciones innovadoras que superen las expectativas de los clientes.

+EN:
+Hello!
+I'm Franco, a 20-year-old full stack web developer with a focus on front-end development, specializing in React.js.
+I have acquired a solid foundation in programming and practical experience in developing high-quality web applications.

+My primary focus is on designing and developing attractive and user-friendly interfaces.
+I use my knowledge of React.js to create high-quality, reusable, and scalable components, which allows me to create fast and highly functional web applications.

+In addition to React.js, I also have experience in other front-end technologies such as HTML, CSS, Tailwind, and JavaScript, as well as back-end technologies such as Node.js, Express, Sequelize, and PostgreSQL.

+I am passionate about technology and am constantly seeking new ways to improve my skills and stay up-to-date with the latest trends and technologies in web development.
+I am always interested in challenging and exciting new projects, and I am ready to work as part of a team to create innovative solutions that exceed client expectations.